Post-training for Deepfake Speech Detection: Experiments

 First, we analyzed the results of zero-shot evaluation results.
 The post-trained models were directly used for the test sets without any fine-tuning process.
 Table~\ref{tab:results} presents the results of the EER evaluation results of the models post-trained with and without data augmentation.
 Models are grouped by architecture (HuBERT and wav2vec 2.0) and sorted by their number of parameters.

 We can see that although the post-trained models were not fine-tuned to any of these test sets, they exhibited strong robustness and generalization to unseen deepfake speech.
 The results generally improved as the model size increased, apart from \texttt{HuBERT-XL}.
-The best EER results for ADD 2023 (4.67\%) and In-the-Wild (1.23\%) were achieved by our largest model, \texttt{XLS-R-2B}, while the best result for DEEP-VOICE (2.27\%) was from our second-largest model, \texttt{MMS-1B}.
-On the other hand, on both FakeOrReal test sets, the smaller models tended to perform better, with the best results for these sets coming from SSL models with 317 M parameters (0.46\% for \texttt{MMS-300M} and 0.97\% for \texttt{W2V-Large}).
-Notably, \texttt{W2V-Large} achieved the best result for the FakeOrReal-norm (0.97\%) and the second-best for the original FakeOrReal (0.63\%).
+The best EER results for ADD 2023 (4.67\%), DEEP-VOICE (2.23\%), and In-the-Wild (1.23\%) were achieved by our largest model \texttt{XLS-R-2B}.
+On the other hand, on both FakeOrReal test sets, the smaller models tended to perform better, with the best results for these sets coming from SSL models with 317 M parameters (0.48\% for \texttt{MMS-300M} and 0.97\% for \texttt{W2V-Large}).
+Notably, \texttt{W2V-Large} achieved the best result for the FakeOrReal-norm (0.97\%) and the second-best for the original FakeOrReal (0.67\%).
 Additionally, all models performed poorly on the Deepfake-Eval-2024 dataset, though larger models still tended to offer slightly better performance.

 Regarding the use of RawBoost-based data augmentation, the results in Table~\ref{tab:results} do not indicate that it is always beneficial.
 In fact, many CMs performed worse on the FakeOrReal datasets when they were trained with RawBoost.
 However, its use was almost always beneficial for the models tested on the ADD 2023, DEEP-VOICE, and In-the-Wild datasets.